laravel/docs/authentication.md

 <a name="included-authenticating"></a>
 ### Authenticating

 Now that you have routes and views setup for the included authentication controllers, you are ready to register and authenticate new users for your application!
-You may access your application in a browser since the authentication controllers already contain the logic (via their traits) to authenticate existing users and store new users in the database.
+You may access your application in a browser since Jetstream's authentication controllers already contain the logic to authenticate existing users and store new users in the database.

 #### Path Customization